fabianenardon/docker-java-issues-demo/cpu-sample/README.md

 cpu-sample-numcpus-lib   latest              xxxxxxxxxxxx        5 seconds ago       610 MB
 ```

-If you run a container inside Docker, it will use the number of CPUs of the HOST machine to calculate how many thread it can use in parallel, even if you limite the CPUs with --cpus, because the application relies on Runtime.getRuntime().availableProcessors()
+If you run a container inside Docker, it will use the number of CPUs from the HOST machine to calculate how many threads it can use in parallel, even if you limit the CPUs with --cpus, because the application relies on Runtime.getRuntime().availableProcessors() and the JVM is not aware of the --cpus switch.

 ```
 > docker run -e LOOP=2 --cpus=2 cpu-sample